magnusrodseth/webcamera-upload/README.md

 This repository allows you to securely transmit a file from your local computer to a destination host using the [SFTP protocol](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server).

-A user interacts with the Bash script `upload.sh` by giving it parameters (more on that below).
-The Bash script then sets up a Python virtual environment, and executes the Python script `upload.py` with parameters provided to the Bash script.
+The user preferably sets up a cronjob to run `docker restart webcam-upload`.
+The Docker container then runs the Bash script `upload.sh` by giving it parameters (more on that below).
+The Bash script sets up a Python virtual environment, and executes the Python script `upload.py` with parameters provided to the Bash script.

 The purpose of this particular repository is to transmit webcamera images from a client computer to a remote server, but the repository can transmit any file.